H.R. 7296: SAVE America Act

 2

-If you register by mail, you still would have to present citizenship documents in person to an election official by the state deadline, or at the polling place in states that allow election-day registration for federal elections.
+If you fill out the federal mail voter registration form, you'd still have to bring your citizenship documents in person to an election office by your state's deadline, or to your polling place in states that allow same-day registration.

 3